google/xls/docs_src/codegen_options.md

 -   `--additional_input_delay_ps=...` adds additional input delay to the inputs.
     This can be helpful to meet timing when integrating XLS designs with other RTL.
+-   `--ffi_fallback_delay_ps=...` Delay of foreign function calls if not otherwise specified.
+If there is no measurement or configuration for the delay of an invoked modules, this is the value used in the scheduler.
 -   `--io_constraints=...` adds constraints to the scheduler.
 The flag takes a comma-separated list of constraints of the form `foo:send:bar:recv:3:5` which means that sends on channel `foo` must occur between 3 and 5 cycles